HSF/hsf.github.io/get_involved.md

 # How to get involved

 Our goal is to make every effort going on as transparent and open as possible.
-Our official communication channel is the hep-sf-forum.
-Simply send a mail with ‘subscribe’ as the subject (not content) to hep-sf-forum+subscribe@googlegroups.com
+Our official communication channel is the [hep-sf-forum](https://groups.google.com/forum/#!forum/hep-sf-forum).
+Simply send a mail with ‘subscribe’ as the subject (not content) to hep-sf-forum+subscribe@googlegroups.com or register directly at [https://groups.google.com/forum/#!forum/hep-sf-forum](https://groups.google.com/forum/#!forum/hep-sf-forum).

 In addition, there is a HEP S&C community mailing list for occasional HEP software and computing community mailings.
 Everyone involved or interested in HEP S&C is encouraged to sign up to this list.
 It will be used for occasional mailings of community wide interest, such as announcements of HEP S&C conferences, workshops and schools.